itinstructor/PygameTutorials/README.md

 ## Car Crash

 A driving game tutorial based on a Car Crash tutorial I found somewhere.
 The assets are the same, the code is completely different.
-It starts as a script, and ends with OOP.
+The first iteration starts as a script.
+The project ends in OOP.

 ![Car Crash Screenshot](./img/carcrash.png)